 University of California, Davis

-Currall has served on the boards of University of California Global Health Institute (Executive Committee), BioHouston (interim Vice Chair; Executive Committee; chair of Governance Committee), Leadership in Medicine, Inc., Nanotechnology Foundation of Texas, and Interferometrics, Inc. a venture-funded medical device start-up.
-He has been quoted over 575 times in publications such as the New York Times, Wall Street Journal, Washington Post, Financial Times, British Broadcasting Corporation (BBC) television and the Nightly Business Report.
+He has served as a member of the boards of BioHouston (interim Vice Chair; Executive Committee; chair of Governance Committee), Leadership in Medicine, Inc., Nanotechnology Foundation of Texas, and Interferometrics, Inc. a venture-funded medical device start-up.
+He has been quoted over 600 times in publications such as the New York Times, Wall Street Journal, Washington Post, Financial Times, Business Week, British Broadcasting Corporation (BBC) television, and the Nightly Business Report.

 © 2012 UC Regents